 Continuing theme: gods and goddesses

-Add entries for Pan and Apollo to the list of gods you are making and include what the children have learned about them so far from the story.
+If you have started one, add entries for Pan and Apollo to your list of gods and include what the children have learned about them so far from the story.
 Add any further information they have learned about Dionysos, for example, his connection with theatre and transformation.